 If you are just starting to control glycemia through feeding, it will surely seem that all this is a mess.
 Don’t despair, practice makes perfect.
-Being patient, you will be able to know almost by instinct which foods are better for maintaining blood glucose levels stable.
+Being patient, you will be able to know almost by instinct which foods are better for maintaining stable blood glucose levels.

 The English version includes information on 3770 foods.
 I do not think you will ever use so many foods at home! 😉